UWSEDS/project-functional-specification-yawen32/README.md

 # HW6
-Project functional specification
+This homework is about creating a project functional specification.
+The homework should be done as a group.

-This homework should be done as a group.
-You will write a functional specification for your project.
-This should include the following:
+The functional specification should include the following:

  - Background.
 What problem you're trying to solve.
 Why it's important.
 How your users will benefit.
  - Users.
 Who will use your system?
 What level of computer experience do they require?
 What domain knowledge must they have?